 As an example, I created a simple line chart.

 To add a trend line, first you need to click on the chart.
 On the ribbon, there is a new Chart Tools menu.
 In the Layout tab, you'll see the Trendline button.
-You can insert 4 different types of trend lines.
+You can insert four different types of trend lines.

 Linear Trendline for this sample line chart will be like in the picture below.

-Then appears Format Trendline dialog box.
+Then the Format Trendline dialog box appears.